 Transmission Line Impedance: The Six Important Values

-When looking through the various transmission line impedance values, characteristic impedance and differential impedance generally stand out as the two important values as these are typically specified in signalling standards.
+When looking through the various transmission line impedance values, characteristic impedance and differential impedance generally stand out as the two important values as these are typically specified in signaling standards.
 However, there are really six transmission line impedance values that are important in PCB design.
 Sometimes there are seven, depending on which textbooks or technical articles you read.

 Characteristic impedance equations can be found easily in a number of articles and textbooks, but the other common transmission line impedance values are more difficult to calculate.
 The reason for this difficulty is that it relies on the arrangement of multiple transmission lines and the strength of coupling between them.
 The other typical impedance value is the input impedance, which depends on the length of the line and any impedance mismatch.